-As of Dece ember 31, 2014
+As of March 31, 2015

 Well-Capitalized Minimum Capital

 Ratios (a) Ratios (a)

-Capital Ratios • •
+Capital Ratios

-Common Equity Tier 1 N/A 4.0%
+Common Equity Tier 1 Capital 6.5% 4.5%

-Tier 1 6.0% 5.5%
+Tier 1 Capital 8.0% 6.0%

-Total 10.0% 8.0%
+Total Capital 10.0% 8.0%

-Leverage 5.0% (b ) 4.0%
+Tier 1 Leverage 5.0% (b) 4.0%

+Supplementary Leverage (c) N/A N/A

 - (a) As defined by the regulations issued by the Federal Reserve, Office of the Comptroller of the Currency and FDIC.
-In addition to the 2014 well-capitalized standards, beginning January 1, 2015, Basel III Transitional Common Equity Tier 1 capital, the Basel III Standardized Transitional and the Basel III Advanced Transitional Common Equity Tier 1 capital ratios become relevant capital measures under the prompt corrective action requirements defined by the regulations. - (b) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
-There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company.
+Beginning January 1, 2015, Basel III Transitional Common Equity Tier 1 capital, the Basel III Standardized Transitional and the Basel III Advanced Transitional Common Equity Tier 1 capital ratios became relevant capital measures under the prompt corrective action requirements defined by the regulations. - (b) Represents requirements for bank subsidiaries pursuant to regulations issued under the FDIC Improvement Act.
+There is no Tier 1 leverage component in the definition of a well-capitalized bank holding company. - (c) Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3 percent, which will include certain off-balance-sheet exposures in its calculation.